 Want to Come Sail with Us for a While?

-· Every 2nd Tuesday of the month, we invite fellow artists and other creatives/cultural workers for a salon-style gathering
+· For our monthly Tuesday salons, we invite fellow artists and other creatives/cultural workers for a salon-style gathering

 where you can present your work to a very receptive audience of local artist peers and other arts professionals and appreciators